Diffusion Path Samplers via Sequential Monte Carlo: Diffusion Path Sequential Monte Carlo

-\end{restatable} See Appendix~\ref{app:proof:optimal_matrix_cv_schedule} for the proof.
-This optimal weighting accounts for the variance of individual score components and their pairwise covariances.
+See Appendix~\ref{app:proof:optimal_matrix_cv_schedule} for the proof.
+This optimal weighting accounts for the pairwise covariances of individual score components.
 Note the scalar schedule averages them out.
 We therefore expect a discrepancy between the scalar and matrix schedules when the base and target have a covariance mismatch, e.g. for extremely anisotropic targets.
-An example of this scenario is given in Figure \ref{fig:mse_of_score_estimators}, documenting the MSE evolution of different score identities.
+An example is given in Figure \ref{fig:mse_of_score_estimators}, documenting the MSE evolution of different score identities.
 Ideally, one would choose base densities with a similar covariance structure as the target to maximise the effectiveness of scalar schedules.

 In practice, we need estimates of varying degrees for the target score covariance, i.e. either its trace, diagonal, or the full matrix.
 By Lemma \ref{lemma:double_expectation_results} in Appendix, we can write